 Most of us, fat and strong, perfect bovines, queued for the next gate, happily walking to an even better field, one-by-one, blissfully unaware, a pop, the last memory.
 Others are still grazing.

 Academia depends on the constant flow of students through their classes, and many Universities, no doubt about those I know, do a wonderful job in training them.
 So many committed people that are dedicated to passing and expanding knowledge down the generations.
-Academic research depends on a rather large cohort of PhD student and post-doctoral scientists working hard, often paid modestly considering the years of unpaid (or worst debt-causing) training lured into the next job by promises of stability but kept in an unforgiving state of precariat.
+Academic research depends on a rather large cohort of PhD students and post-doctoral scientists working hard, often paid modestly considering the years of unpaid (or worst debt-causing) training lured into the next job by promises of stability but kept in an unforgiving precariat state.
 Short-term contracts after short-term contract in a job where long-term vision should be key, we are subject to a constant process of review that in the best case is rigorous and tough, but that can be often also quite random and biased.

 This process is largely physiological as the academic system is very competitive.
-Many collogues also express no concerns about it on the basis that selection have to occur, in a way or another.
+Many collogues also express no concerns about it on the basis that selection has to occur, in a way or another.
 However, the impact on the mental health of academic workers is now evident, and not just only on students.
-I believe that a more efficient and fair system would be one that promote leaving academia early as an active choice, where different career options are promoted, where there is clarity about the likelihood of promotions, and where there is no choice to be made between having a family and having a job.
+I believe that a more efficient and fair system would be one that promotes leaving academia early as an active choice, where different career options are promoted, where there is clarity about the likelihood of promotions, and where there is no choice to be made between having a family and having a job.

 Just to clarify the last point, once I was in a leadership course.
 A colleague asked “My husband has a tenured position at Cambridge University and we have a child.
 I am offered a tenured position elsewhere and I see no opportunity at Cambridge, what should I do?”
 The reply was: “I guess you have to make a choice between family and career”.
 As horrible as an answer it was, I should also clarify for those that are not aware of it that for who works in Academia this is not a choice, as if you do not progress on the ladder of academic positions, it is likely one day the gate of Slaughterhouse.ac will open for you – pop.